1

 • Makes data driven supported decisions wherever possible considering all relevant facts.

-• Ability to work independently and as part of a collaborative team in order to meet health division goals and priorities.
+• Ability to work independently and as part of a collaborative team to meet health division goals and priorities.
 Acts cooperatively and contributes to teamwork.
 Willingness to act as a strong team player and bring an optimistic level of energy to the team.

-• Maintains professional, technical and technological proficiency in all aspects of the job.
+• Maintains professional, technical, and technological proficiency in all aspects of the job.

 • Excellent oral and written skills.
 Communicates decisions promptly, clearly.

-• Excellent organizational skills and attention to detail, deadlines and program compliance.
+• Excellent organizational skills and attention to detail, deadlines, and program compliance.

 Experience/Training: